Docker ComposeDocker Compose

 docker run --pull=always --rm -it -p 8080:8080 --user=root -e JAVA_OPTS="-XX:UseSVE=0" -v /var/run/docker.sock:/var/run/docker.sock -v /tmp:/tmp kestra/kestra:latest server local

-The same in a Docker Compose file:
+To apply the same setting in a Docker Compose file:

 yaml